floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

   Keywords: _automated tool, machine learning, static analysis, dynamic analysis, hybrid analysis_

 We formulated the search query by combining the keywords related to the topics.
-It can be expressed as the following boolean query:
+@slr_search_query represents the search query as a boolean expression.

 #figure(
   code(